-Programs of study leading to the degree of Master of Education are offered in early childhood education and elementary education.
-Orientation is provided prior to the beginning of each academic term.
-Information about graduate programs is available from the USC Upstate Office of Graduate Programs in Education at 864-503-5573 and at www.uscupstate.edu/graduate.
+Further information about graduate programs is available from the USC Upstate Office of Graduate Programs in Education at 864-503-5573 and at www.uscupstate. edu/graduate.

 USC Upstate Master of Education degrees are not designed for the purpose of initial teacher certification.
 Initial teacher certification is required for admission to the M.Ed. degree program.